How to Set Up Microsoft Teams Shared Channels

 - Teams <> Zoom

 Guest access is different from external access in several ways.

 Using guest access means you invite a user using the “add member” feature in Microsoft Teams, using their email address.

-That user then accepts your invite and become a (guest) member of the team.
+That user then accepts your invite and becomes a (guest) member of the team.